-- 1. Whilst the DfE has not explicitly stated how this funding is to be spent in L.E.A.D Academy Trust we believe the funding should be directed towards activities and initiatives that will raise attainment for this group of pupils. - 2.
-Evidence suggests that pupil premium spending is most effective when schools use a tiered approach, targeting spending across the following 3 areas below but focusing on teaching quality investing in learning and development for teachers. - 3.
-Read the pupil premium guide from the Education and Endowment Foundation (EEF) for information about the tiered approach to spending. - 4.
+- 2. Evidence suggests that pupil premium spending is most effective when schools use a tiered approach, targeting spending across the following 3 areas: - teaching where there is a focus on raising the quality of teaching for all by investing in learning and development for staff who teach; - targeted academic support such as tutoring; - tackling non-academic barriers to success in school, such as attendance, behaviour and social and emotional support. - 3.
+Read the Pupil Premium Guide from the Education and Endowment Foundation (EEF) for information about the tiered approach to spending. - 4.
 Any pupils identified with barriers to accessing the full curriculum will be supported through a strong focus on literacy (reading, writing and communication) and numeracy.
 This support will be bespoke in order to sustain the greatest impact on pupil outcomes. - 5.
-The quality of teaching opportunities at our academies are designed, delivered and evaluated to ensure that they meet the needs of all pupils and groups of pupils; the focus is on developing high quality lessons/quality first teaching as the norm rather than relying on interventions. - 6.
+The quality of teaching opportunities in our academies are designed, delivered and evaluated to ensure that they meet the needs of all pupils and groups of pupils; the focus is on developing high-quality lessons/quality first teaching as the norm rather than relying on interventions. - 6.
 L.E.A.D. academies recognise that the development of the rounded individual is not achieved solely in a classroom environment.
-Out of class learning and enrichment forms a large part of our Trust work and should be considered as intrinsic to any academy's Pupil Premium spend. - 7.
-All provision and intervention made for FSM, CLA and Services pupils is based on a sound analysis of individual needs in both English and mathematics.
+Out-of-class learning and enrichment forms a large part of our Trust work and should be considered as intrinsic to any academy's pupil premium spend. - 7.
+All provision and intervention made for FSM, CLA and Services Pupils is based on a sound analysis of individual needs in both English and mathematics.
 This will be accomplished via detailed data analysis, professional judgement and getting to know our pupils. - 8.
-Not all pupils eligible for Pupil Premium funding will be in receipt of targeted interventions at the same time. - When evaluating the impact of provision, all data is analysed forensically through comparisons to national data and compares the progress and attainment of FSM to non-FSM pupils, CLA to non-CLA pupils and children of service personnel to all other pupils. - 10.
-All staff and members of our Local Governing Bodies (AAB) are thorough in ensuring that the use of this funding contributes to pupil achievement.
-Where appropriate, Performance Management objectives will include reference to the use and evaluation of Pupil Premium funding.
+Not all pupils eligible for pupil premium funding will be in receipt of targeted interventions at the same time. - 9.
+When evaluating the impact of provision, all data is analysed forensically through comparisons to national data and compares the progress and attainment of FSM to non-FSM pupils, CLA to non-CLA pupils and children of service personnel to all other pupils. - 10.
+All staff and members of our Local Governing Bodies (AGB) are thorough in ensuring that the use of this funding contributes to pupil achievement.
+Where appropriate, Performance Management objectives will include reference to the use and evaluation of pupil premium funding.

-Core expectations of our academies
+Core Expectations of our Academies